CoachAsim/engineering-practicum-term-01-final-project-guide/03-timeline.md

 The timeline below helps you incrementally build your interactive data analysis project, ensuring you implement all required programming concepts while maintaining focus on your chosen topic.

-These times are just guides, not absolute time limits ⏱️ Don't rush yourself! its just good to begin to get a gauge on how long it takes you to do things.
+These times are just guides, not absolute time limits ⏱️ Don't rush yourself!
+It's just good to begin to get a gauge on how long it takes you to do things.
 As always, with practice, things that used to take an hour can eventually take 5 minutes 😎

 ## Daily Breakdown